 Hosted by: Andrew Warner

-Airing several times a week, Mixergy is a business podcast that features interviews with startup founders, serial entrepreneurs, and people at the top of their very diverse fields.
+Airing several times a week, Mixergy features interviews with startup founders, serial entrepreneurs, and people at the top of their fields.

-With episodes on how to reinvent classic experiences like wedding dress shopping, or whether parking tech will have a future in autonomous vehicles, Mixergy is one of the best business podcasts for entrepreneurs looking for inspiration in unlikely places.
+With episodes on reinvented classic experiences like wedding dress shopping or parking tech for autonomous vehicles, Mixergy is one of the best business podcasts for entrepreneurs looking for business inspiration in unlikely places.

 Hosted by: Jason Goldberg and Scot Wingo